 In addition, Projection Artworks can remotely remap the animations to fit new layouts.
 This has been made possible by installing a webcam in the window to capture data relating to the new layout so that their mapping can be executed from Projection Artworks’ studio on the other side of London.

 Topman’s senior brand creative manager, Simon Hatter who came up with the concept said: “Never before have we used such a cutting-edge approach to create our Christmas window.
 It’s a momentous and innovative project that is sure to capture the attention of even the most jaded Oxford Street shopper.
-Not only did Projection Artworks give us a creative spectacular, they also built a system that, despite its hidden complexity, is incredibly flexible and easy-to-use.
+Not only did Projection Artworks give us a creative spectacular, but they also built a system that, despite its hidden complexity, is incredibly flexible and easy-to-use.
 All in all, a fantastic early Christmas present.”

 Jay Young, who managed the project at Projection Artworks, said: “Simon was amazing at collaborating creatively and truly understood the power that artistic projections can bring to an otherwise static display.
 Using projection mapping to create a stand-out Christmas window display for a brand like Topman is an ingenious idea and we look forward to creating many more such projects in the future.”